ExpressLRS/Docs/docs/info/terms-and-conditions.md

 In addition, Content found on or through this Service are the property of ExpressLRS or used with permission.
-You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.
+You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without sufficient attribution to the source material.

 ## 5. Prohibited Uses